jadecobra/python_tdd_exercises/source/how_to/create_person.rst

     class TestPersonFactory(unittest.TestCase):
     ...

-  the terminal shows a :doc:`/exceptions/TypeError` since the ``person.factory`` :doc:`function signature </functions/functions>` does not allow it to accept inputs and the test sends four arguments when it calls the :doc:`function </functions/functions>`
+  the terminal shows a :ref:`TypeError` since the ``person.factory`` :doc:`function signature </functions/functions>` does not allow it to accept inputs and the test sends four arguments when it calls the :doc:`function </functions/functions>`

   .. code-block:: python